 Romancing Your Guide

 Meeting a guide for the first time can be a little like going out on a first date.
 All your fears and insecurities rise to the surface: Should I have worn the Columbia shirt?
 Are his / her eyes always so bloodshot?
 Did I floss?
-Is my rod be big enough?
+Is my rod big enough?
 How to overcome these insecurities, leaving your guide on Cloud Nine and breathlessly looking forward to your return?
 For all those socially challenged anglers out there: Fear Ye Not.
 Here is the Fisherman’s Etiquette for Dummies.

 Step One: First Impressions: Arrive on time.
 Like most dates, guides appreciate punctuality.
 Few things say ‘ I respect you as a unique and vital being’ like being on time.
 Besides, it is your own best interests to maximize your time on the river.
 Just because you guide looks and smells like they just crawled out from under a dumpster out back of Safeway, when it comes to a day on the river, they are more organized than Napoleon on the eve of Borodino.
 How else to explain the following phenomenon?
 No matter the weather, no matter how late you left the shop, no matter how slow or red hot the fishing, you always arrive at the take out at five o’clock precisely.
 The reasons for this are many and complex, but basically revolve around the fact that a guides blood / alcohol level requires more tinkering than most.
 Therefore, failure to be back on their favorite barstool by the time the sun goes down can have devastating physiological consequences.